Skip to main content

 Each degree level requires a specific number of credits to graduate, commonly seen as:

-It’s important to note that the credits earned for an associate degree could be transferred into a bachelor’s program; you shouldn’t have to start your 120 credits from the beginning.
-If you transfer to a college that has instituted a guided pathway for a seamless transition, have a conversation with your admission counselor or academic advisor about your credits.
+It’s important to note that credits earned in an associate degree may transfer into a bachelor’s program; you shouldn’t have to start your 120 credits from the beginning if you've already put in the work.

-Going to graduate school is different, however.
-Earning your master’s degree means starting a new program, so you’ll be earning completely different credits than what you completed for your bachelor's work.
+Going to graduate school is different.
+Earning your master’s degree means starting a new program at a new level, so you’ll earn completely different credits than what you completed for your bachelor's work.

-In undergraduate programs, credit hours are oftentimes split into 3 categories: general education requirements, program requirements and free electives.
+In undergraduate programs, which include associate and bachelor's degrees, credit hours are oftentimes split into three categories:

-While general education courses (or “gen eds”) are usually similar across programs within an institution – these include standard English, STEM, humanities and social science classes – the number of free elective credits will differ.
-This is because program requirements are vastly different across degree programs due to the outcomes they need to meet.
+While general education courses (or “gen eds”) are usually similar across programs within an institution — these include standard English, STEM, humanities and social science classes — the number of free elective credits will differ.
+This is because program requirements are vastly different across degree programs.
 More program requirements can mean fewer free electives, and vice versa.

 Graduate coursework is different.
 Because undergraduate work is complete — meaning a student has already attained a well-rounded education — students are able to use this level of education to hone in on a particular interest or career path.
 All credits in a graduate program are typically just the program requirements.